arpitbbhayani/articles/blogs/abc.md

 ## Compression

-When working with larger images and greater color depth, the size of the raw file can become really really big and it becomes impossible to transmit it over a standard internet connection.
+When working with larger images and greater color depth, the size of the raw file can become big and it becomes impossible to transmit it over a standard internet connection.
 To remedy this, compressed image formats were developed which, as you would have guessed, compresses the pixel information keeping file sizes fairly small making it efficient for transmission.

 There are two types of compression techniques: